The capital of Japan is a total bucket list destination.

 Ok so as you can see…Tokyo is big.
 There are just so many different neighborhoods to choose from!

 Trying to work out Tokyo and what part of it to base yourself in for your vacation is hard.
-But there’s a massive selection of accommodation choices all over the city, and most of the capital is connected by its famously-reliable train and bus network.
+But there’s a massive selection of accommodation choices all over the city, and most of the capital is connected by its famously reliable Shinkansen bullet train and bus network.

 I don’t think you can really go wrong if you choose to stay in any of these neighborhoods.
 Each one of them has something special to offer, it’s just up to you what you’re looking for in an area.